reppad/radtel-rt-890-flasher/README.md

 # Instructions

-The "Refresh" button is used to update the list box with available COM ports, so you don't have to restart the utility if you plug in your cable later.
+## Backing up the SPI flash

 The "Backup SPI" button is used to make a backup of the 4MBytes SPI flash on the RT-890.
 It is recommended to do this step before flashing any OEFW firmware on your radio as it can be easily restored later.
+Boot your RT-890 as you normally would, make sure the progamming cable plug is pushed all the way in.
+If you have problems with the "Failed to open port" unplug the cable from your PC, and plug it in again.

+### Activating 19200 baud mode
 If you have transfer reliability issues, you may want to use the 19200 baud mode.
 You can activate this by holding the Side1 key before powering on your radio.
-Please the the 19200 baud mode is not available in bootloader mode.
+Please note the 19200 baud mode is not available in bootloader mode.

+The "Refresh" button is used to update the list box with available COM ports, so you don't have to restart the utility if you plug in your cable later.

+## Flashing the firmware
+**Press and hold the Side1 and Side2 keys before turning on your radio** to enable update more.
+The green LED will be on when this is done correctly.

 Use the "Pick FW" button to select your firmware file.
 The "Flash" button is used to flash the selected firmware file to your radio.
-Press and hold the Side1 and Side2 keys before turning on your radio to enable update more.
-The green LED will be on when this is done correctly.
 The firmware file is reloaded every time the "Flash" button is clicked.

 If the file is a full size binary (60416 bytes), the radio will automatically reboot.